Varicose veins don't always need treatment. If your varicose veins aren't causing you discomfort, you may not need to have treatment.

 If endothermal ablation treatment is unsuitable for you, you'll usually be offered a treatment called sclerotherapy instead.

 This treatment involves injecting special foam into your veins.
 The foam scars the veins, which seals them closed.
-This type of treatment may not be suitable if you have previously had deep vein thrombosis.
+This type of treatment may not be suitable if you've previously had deep vein thrombosis.

 The injection is guided to the vein using an ultrasound scan.
 It's possible to treat more than one vein in the same session.
-Both standard sclerotherapy and foam sclerotherapy are usually carried out under local anaesthetic, where a painkilling medication will be used to numb the area being treated.
+Foam sclerotherapy is usually carried out under local anaesthetic, where a painkilling medication will be used to numb the area being treated.

 Although sclerotherapy has proven to be effective, it's not yet known how effective foam sclerotherapy is in the long term.
 NICE found, on average, the treatment was effective in 84 out of 100 cases.
 However, in one study, the varicose veins returned in more than half of those treated.